bgeneto/ci4-sanitize/README.md

 # CI4 Sanitize Library

 A CodeIgniter 4 (CI4) library that provides a flexible, rule-based data sanitization solution.
-This library includes the `Sanitizer` class and the `SanitizableTrait` trait, which allow you to easily sanitize data in models and elsewhere in your application.
+This library includes the `Sanitize` class and the `SanitizableTrait` trait, which allow you to easily sanitize data in models and elsewhere in your application.

 ## Features